 A2X has taken an average/blended cost model for our cogs function.
 Cost prices can be updated as often as you need and those average costs will be applied from that moment forward.
 Users generally update their average costs on a per settlement or monthly basis.

-Currently, A2X is primarily focused on the financial transactions, sales, fees, charge-backs, reimbursements etc. COGS is a function of sales - it is the cost price of the sales you made.
+At this stage, A2X is primarily focused on the financial transactions, sales, fees, charge-backs, reimbursements etc. COGS is a function of sales - it is the cost price of the sales you made.

 However, as you would know using a dynamic cost model, a number of inventory transactions can happen at different times and involve FIFO/LIFO situations etc.